Links

 ACAS outline of employment issues and disability discrimination.

-Equal Treatment Bench Book (ETBB) Legal and Court System Guide (England and Wales)
+Equal Treatment Bench Book (ETBB) for England and Wales Legal and Court System Guide (England and Wales)

 Scottish Equal Treatment Bench Book